GPUOpen-Tools/radeon_gpu_profiler/docs/source/PipelineState.rst

 **Grouping modes**

-The grouping modes are the same is in the Event timing pane.
+The grouping modes are the same as in the Event timing pane.

-The user can also right-click on any of the events and navigate to Wavefront occupancy or Event timing panes, as well as Barriers, Most expensive events and Context rolls panes within Overview tab, and view the selected event in these panes, as well as in the side panels.
+The user can also right-click on any of the events and navigate to the Wavefront occupancy or Event timing panes, as well as the Barriers, Most expensive events, Context rolls, Render/depth targets, and Pipelines panes within the Overview tab.
+The user can view the selected event in these panes, as well as in the side panels.
 Below is a screenshot of what the right-click context menu looks like.

 .. image:: media_rgp/RGP_PipelineState_2.png